Harshitha-Rachapalle/Terraform/README.md

 1.terraform init

+2.terraform validate

-2. terraform plan
+3. terraform plan

-3. terraform apply
+4. terraform apply

-4. terraform destroy
+5. terraform destroy

 **main.tf** : it is a main configuration file wehere resources are defined

 **variables.tf** : it is a file used to define variables which are used in configuration file

-**Outputs.tf** : it is a file to define outputs after terraform apply
+**Outputs.tf** : it is a file to define output values after terraform apply. outputs allow terraform to display key information after the resources are created or updated.

+**eg:**

+output "instance_id"{

+  description = "The ID of the ec2 instance"

+  value = aws_instance.example.id          (# here example is written in main.tf)

+  }

+output "public_ip"{

+  description = "The public ip address of ec2 instance"

+  value = aws_instance.example.public.ip

+  }

 **providers.tf**: file to configure terraform providers